 Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
 It is now a standalone open source project and maintained independently of any company.
 To emphasize this, and to clarify the project's governance structure, Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes.

 For more elaborate overviews of Prometheus, see the resources linked from the media section.

 The Prometheus ecosystem consists of multiple components, many of which are optional:

 Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.

-This diagram illustrates the overall architecture of Prometheus and some of its ecosystem components:
+This diagram illustrates the architecture of Prometheus and some of its ecosystem components:

 Prometheus works well for recording any purely numeric time series.
 It fits both machine-centric monitoring as well as monitoring of highly dynamic service-oriented architectures.
 In a world of microservices, its support for multi-dimensional data collection and querying is a particular strength.

 Prometheus is designed for reliability, to be the system you go to during an outage to allow you to quickly diagnose problems.
 Each Prometheus server is standalone, not depending on network storage or other remote services.
-You can rely on it when other parts of your infrastructure are broken, and you do not have to set up complex infrastructure to use it.
+You can rely on it when other parts of your infrastructure are broken, and you do not need to setup extensive infrastructure to use it.